commatalk/commapluscoin/doc/masternode-budget.md

  * projection         - Show the projection of which proposals will be paid the next cycle
  * check              - Scan proposals and remove invalid

-- mnfinalbudget "commapluscoinnd"... ( "passphrase" )
+- mnfinalbudget "command"... ( "passphrase" )
  * vote-many   - Vote on a finalized budget
  * vote        - Vote on a finalized budget
  * show        - Show existing finalized budgets